 All external appointments will be subject to a six month probationary period irrespective of any previous continuous service.
 During this period a person's suitability for the post will be assessed and their continued employment subject to satisfactory reports.
 If at any time during the probationary period adverse reports are received, the Council may terminate an appointment by giving notice in writing.

-If at any stage of the recruitment process you feel aggrieved that the correct procedures were not followed, you were treated less favourably or you want to pass on some feedback please write to: Customer Services, Cumbria County Council, The Courts, Carlisle, Cumbria CA3 8NA.
+If at any stage of the recruitment process you feel aggrieved that the correct procedures were not followed, you were treated less favourably or you want to pass on some feedback please write to: Customer Services, Cumbria County Council, Cumbria House, 117 Botchergate, Cumbria CA1 1RD.

 Please note that if you have previously left the Council for reasons of redundancy, the Council's procedure stipulates that your application will require consideration by the Corporate Director, Resources in order to decide whether the circumstances would permit your re-employment and therefore whether or not your application can be progressed.

 If for any reason a re-engagement is contemplated with a previous employee whose employment was terminated for reasons of compulsory or voluntary redundancy, or early retirement the Corporate Director, Resources must give authorisation prior to any re-engagement taking place.
 This guidance for re-engagement includes; temporary or part-time work, work undertaken as a consultant or on an interim basis, or work undertaken as an agency worker.